pyne/install_scripts/README.md

 **!!!WARNING!!!:**

-Those scripts are intended to be used on python3 environment then assumes that your system uses python3 as default.
+Those scripts are intended to be used on python3 environment then assumes that your system uses python3 as default when the `python` executable is run.
 To test which default Python version your system is using, run in a terminal:
 `python --version`.
 If it returns `Python 3.x.y`, you should be able to use our install scripts.